kapz28/technical-test-data-engineer/docs/ANSWER_ENGLISH.md

 -  `DATABASE_NAME`: The name of the database file (default is a predefined `DEFAULT_DATABASE_NAME`)

-You can set these variables in your shell or create a `.env` file in the root directory with the following content:
+You can set these variables in your shell or create a `.env` file in the src/kap_moovita_mix_pipeline directory with the following content:

 ```
 BASE_URL=your_custom_base_url